chaow-mat/General_Integral_Transform_Neural_Network/README.md

 ---

 ### Evalustion cost
-The evaluatin cost for all methods with varying hyperparameters shown, which is computed by counting floating point operations.
+The evaluation cost vs. test error for all methods with varying hyperparameters shown, in which evaluation cost is computed by counting floating point operations.

 <img src="Figures/cost-error.jpg" width="600" />